Chapter 6: Introduction to Class Templates in C++

 - Copy constructors return the reference to the same object.
 [True/False]

-- The copy assignment operator is another name of copy constructor.
+- The copy assignment operator is another name for the copy constructor.
 [True/False]

 - Defining a custom copy constructor is unnecessary because there is a default copy constructor already provided by the compiler.
 [True/False]